EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC adds an explicit message type and expands the message authentication coverage to additional elements such as algorithms, application data, and previous messages.
 EDHOC uses the same Sign-then-MAC approach as TLS 1.3.

-EDHOC does not include negotiation of parameters related to the ephemeral key.
-Party U proposes one ephemeral key, and if this is not supported by party V there is an error message.
+EDHOC does not include negotiation of parameters related to the ephemeral key, but it enables Party V to verify that the ECDH curve used in the protocol is the most preferred curve by U which is supported by both U and V.

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
 In particular, it applies to APP_1 and APP_2 in the asymmetric case, and APP_1 and KID in the symmetric case.
 The communicating parties may therefore anonymize KID.